RCOSDP/nextcloud-rename_with_metadata/README.md

-# nextcloud-rename_with_metadata
+# Nextcloud App: rename_with_metadata
-Nextcloud rename with metadata
+Nextcloud application for renaminig file with metadata.